Jayasri44/Terraform/README.md

 Create an admin user by filling in the required informaƟon Click save and finish
-Now Jenkins setup has been completed
+Now Jenkins setup has been completed in Jenkins dashboard select manage Jenkins and click on plugins and install terraform plugins